-Requestor's Position Summary: "We are asking for a review of payment.
-We feel that we have met all the requirements to be paid."
+Requestor's Position Summary: "We are requesting that this claim be sent for reconsideration and paid."

 Amount in Dispute: \$200.00

 RESPONDENT'S POSITION SUMMARY

 Respondent's Position Summary:.
 "The issue involves Texas Mutual's inability to make a medical necessity determination because of a lack of documentation.
 Texas Mutual's principal denials in this dispute pertained to the lack of information (documentation) provided.
 As such it constitutes a fee documentation denial, not a medical necessity denial."